accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. If audio description is present, check that the function that enables you to activate and deactivate audio description is presented at the same level as the other functions.
 1. If this is the case, the criterion is validated.

-Note: Although volume and playback controls may be physical components of the terminals (volume buttons on a smartphone for example), it is not required that these terminals have physical controls dedicated to activating subtitles and audio description or that these controls, if they exist, are located at the same level.
+Note: Although volume and playback controls may be physical components of the devices (volume buttons on a smartphone for example), it is not required that these devices have physical controls dedicated to activating subtitles and audio description or that these controls, if they exist, are located at the same level.

 ##### Correspondences {class="disclosure mapping"}